andersonjacob/PearsonHackathon/2014/README.txt

-A simple histogramming helper tool using matplotlib and pandas.
+A simple histogramming helper tool using matplotlib and numpy.